JUMP-Agency/project-baseplate/README.md

 ```shell
 mv project-baseplate/* . && rm -rf project-baseplate
 ```

+Lastly, run an `npm install` to grab the dependencies and update any existing `git hooks` that are already in place.

+### Configure the package.json

 Next, you'll want to set up the paths to your scss and js directories for the linters to find in your package.json